 In this article, I cover Paleo diet foods with a handy list of what to eat, what to avoid and what to enjoy occasionally.
 Plus, you can use this paleo food pyramid for quick, visual reference.
-Below you will find which foods to eat on the paleo diet, which foods to avoid, what to consume in moderation.
+Below you will find overview paleo diet rules: which foods to eat, which foods to avoid, what to consume in moderation.

 ABOUT THE PALEO DIET

 Paleo diet and lifestyle take inspiration and cues from our ancestors and the way we used to eat and live.
 It’s not about re-enacting the caveman era; nobody runs around in loincloths and sets fires to cook their food (only occasionally).
 Paleo is about learning from ancestors but it is mostly fuelled by modern science and some common sense.